-Dataset NB NB-Disc DTg DTg-Disc DTe DTe-Disc
+Dataset NB NB-disc DTg DTg-disc DTe DTe-disc

 ECBDL14 31.06 26.39 347.76 262.09 281.05 264.25

-Epsilon 5.72 4.99 68.83 63.23 74.44 39.28
+epsilon 5.72 4.99 68.83 63.23 74.44 39.28

-TABLE 6 Sequential Versus Distributed Discretization Time Values ratio (speedup = sequential/distributed) of 271.86, whereas for epsilon, the ratio is equal to 12.11.
+Table 6 shows discretization time values for the two versions of MDLP, namely, sequential and distributed.
+For the sequential version on ECBDL14, the time value was estimated from small samples of this dataset, since its direct application is unfeasible.
+A graphical comparison of these two versions is shown in Figure 3.
+Comparing both implementations, we can notice the great advantage of using the distributed version against the sequential one.
+For ECBDL14, our version obtains a speedup ratio (speedup = sequential/distributed) of 271.86 whereas for epsilon the ratio is equal to 12.11.
 This shows that the bigger the dataset, the higher the efficiency improvement; and, when the data size is large enough, the cluster can distribute fairly the computational burden across its machines.
 This is notably the case study of ECBDL14, where the resolution of this problem was found to be impractical using the original approach.